-For any country, the choice of its Monetary Regime is an institutional decision of higher hierarchy than the decision on the Exchange Rate Policy.
+For any country the choice of its Monetary Regime is an institutional decision of higher hierarchy than the decision on the Exchange Rate Policy.

 A Monetary Regime is an essential part of the institutional base of an economy.
 If an emerging economy is unable to create a good currency regime, it will thus lack financial and capital markets that are essential for the financing of productive investment.
-With those limitations, it will be difficult for such an economy to achieve, simultaneously, stability and growth.
+With those limitations it will be difficult for such an economy to simultaneously achieve stability and growth.

-A good Monetary Regime has to provide at least one currency to fulfill, efficiently, the following roles: a means of exchange for every kind of market transaction (spot, future, domestic, foreign) and a store of value.
-No doubt, the best currency regime for a national economy is that of the US today or that of the UK at the time of the British Empire.
-The Dollar today as the Sterling prior to the First World War is a global currency accepted worldwide for every kind of transaction and considered a secure store of value.
+A good Monetary Regime has to provide at least one currency to efficiently fulfill the following roles: a means of exchange for every kind of market transaction (spot, future, domestic, foreign) and a store of value.
+No doubt the best currency regime for a national economy is that of the US today or that of the UK at the time of the British Empire.
+One currency, the Dollar today or Sterling prior to WWI, is accepted worldwide for every kind of transaction and is considered a secure store of value.
 Nowadays, only Europe, as a Monetary Union and eventually Japan if it finally decided to internationalize the Yen, are in a position to create such a Monetary Regime.
 In the three cases, the currency allows for the existence of spot and future markets of every imaginable kind, while long-term interest rates are close to some concept of a "natural rate," reflecting long term expectations of price stability.

-The monetary institutions that different countries have adopted relate to their experience.
-Countries with a long history of price stability and responsible monetary policy have convertible national fiat currencies managed by independent monetary authorities and floating exchange rates.
+The monetary institutions that different countries have adopted relate to their past experience.
+Countries with a long history of price stability and responsible monetary policy have fully convertible national fiat currencies managed by independent monetary authorities and floating exchange rates.